 Retreat to launch education spring conferences series

-BRATTLEBORO -- The Office of Continuing Education at the Brattleboro Retreat will launch its all-day continuing education spring conferences series on Friday, March 28, with Dr. Barent Walsh’s presentation at the Brattleboro Retreat entitled "Cognitive Restructuring for Post-Traumatic Stress Disorder and the Reduction of Self-Harm Behaviors."
-Walsh is the author of the groundbreaking book, "Treating Self-Injury: A Practical Guide," and the Executive Director of The Bridge in Worcester, Mass.
+BRATTLEBORO -- The Office of Continuing Education at the Brattleboro Retreat will launch its all-day continuing education spring conferences series on Friday, March 28, with Dr. Barent Walsh’s presentation at the Brattleboro Retreat entitled "Cognitive Restructuring for Post-Traumatic Stress Disorder and the Reduction of Self-Harm Behaviors.

 The Retreat’s spring continuing education series runs through mid-June with events at both the Retreat campus and the Log Cabin in Holyoke, Massa.
 Conferences coming in April include: Sexual Boundary Violations: How do they Happen? with Andrea Celenza, PhD, on April 4 at the Brattleboro Retreat; Adult Attention Deficit/Hyperactivity Disorder: Assessment and Cognitive-Behavioral Treatment with Mary Solano, PhD, on April 11 at the Log Cabin; and Mindful Management of Countertransference & Maximizing the Therapeutic Alliance with Mitch Abblett, PhD, on April 17 at the Brattleboro Retreat.
 Conferences begin at 8:30 a.m. and end at 4 p.m.

 Behavioral health clinicians, addictions counselors, physicians, and other helping professionals can learn about the entire spring conference series and also register online by going to www.brattlebororetreat.org/conferences or calling Gay Maxwell, manager of the Office of Continuing Education, 802-258-4359.